-This topic contains 3 replies, has 3 voices, and was last updated 10 months, 1 week ago by Tom Moran 3 months, 2 weeks ago.
+- This topic has 3 replies, 3 voices, and was last updated 10 months, 1 week ago by Tom Moran.

 Gracie, I have found waxing to be an alternative to trying to properly humidify your aging space, but not a substitute.
 Waxing with wax will give you some protection from drying out but there are other issues I have experienced that make it almost as troublesome.
 Molding under the wax is one.
 Color and taste leaching into the cheese is another.
 My suggestion is to use cream wax if you can’t get the humidity right.
 It comes clear and drys opaque so you can see inside.
 Also holds the moisture but still provides some breathing of the cheese.
 Also has a mold inhibitor that doesn’t leave any taste.
 Hope it works out for you.